What is a Forest and Conservation Technician?

 - Conduct laboratory or field experiments with plants, animals, insects, diseases, and soils.

-Forest and Conservation Technicians state the following job skills are important in their day-to-day work.
+When polled, Forest and Conservation Technicians say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.